mandanemedia/SimpleOrderService/readme.md

 postgres=# \du
 ```

-Then, create a database and import orderservice.sql into the new database.
+Then, create a database and import resources/orderservice.sql into the new database.

 ### Development with nodemon and tsc --watch